On this page:

 In answer to those questions—the practitioner should make every reasonable effort to identify the source of the funds.
 The time period required will depend to a degree on the particular circumstances, but it is conceivable that a period up to 12 months may be required.
 Moneys that remain unidentified despite reasonable efforts should be placed in a suspense account operated by the practitioner until the issue is resolved.

 5.3.
-In particular, the non-identification of receipt funds by administrators has significant consequences for those debtors in a debt agreement.
-Those provisions that relate to the 3 month arrears default and also 6 month arrears default (including the non-completion 6 months after the finalisation date) can lead to the agreement being terminated in some cases where all the funds have been paid, but some part of those funds remains unidentified by the administrator and thus not allocated against the correct agreement.
-It is imperative, in the Inspector-General’s view, that administrators have sufficient systems and controls in place to identify funds and that in the event moneys are unidentified, extensive efforts are made to identify those funds.
+In particular, the non-identification of funds received by administrators has significant consequences for those debtors in a debt agreement.
+Those provisions that relate to the 3 month arrears default and also 6 month arrears default (including non-completion 6 months after the finalisation date) can lead to the agreement being terminated in some cases where all the funds have been paid, but some portion of those funds remains unidentified by the administrator and thus not allocated against the correct agreement.

 Arranging payment of funds to the Commonwealth

-5.4 Once a decision has been made to make payment to the Commonwealth pursuant to subsection 254(2) the funds and related correspondence should be sent to GPO Box 548, Sydney NSW 2001.
+5.4 Once a decision has been made to make a payment to the Commonwealth pursuant to subsection 254(2), correspondence should be sent to AFSA Registry bankingteam [at] afsa.gov.au to arrange such payment.

-5.6 The AFSA receipt is to be maintained on the estate file with the information relating to the payment to AFSA.
+5.5 The AFSA receipt is to be maintained on the administration file with the information relating to the payment to AFSA.

 Applying for repayment of funds from the Commonwealth

-5.7 Once a payment has been made to the Commonwealth the only way that a person claiming to be entitled to the funds can obtain the funds is by making application to the Court under subsection 254(3) of the Act.
+5.6 Once a payment has been made to the Commonwealth the only way that a person claiming to be entitled to the funds can obtain the funds is by making application to the Official Receiver under subsection 254(3) of the Act.
+Any outstanding applications for refunds made to the Court prior to 27 June 2019 will remain with the Court for determination.

-6.1 Section 12 of the Act provides AFSA Regulation and Enforcement (as delegates of the Inspector-General) with the power to conduct investigations and where there are issues of concern either during the annual inspection program or through a complaint being made, AFSA Regulation and Enforcement will examine the issue in relation to unclaimed monies by reference to the principles set out in this practice direction.
+6.1 Section 12 of the Act provides AFSA Enforcement and Practitioner Supervision (as delegates of the Inspector-General) with the power to conduct investigations and where there are issues of concern identified either during the annual compliance program or through a complaint being made, AFSA Enforcement and Practitioner Supervision will examine the issue in relation to unclaimed monies by reference to the principles set out in this practice direction.

 6.2 Where breaches of the law or a lack of record keeping are identified a personal insolvency practitioner will be asked to take remedial action.
 This may also lead to counselling or in serious cases to either litigation or disciplinary action being initiated.

-7.1 This practice direction sets out the expectations of the Inspector General in Bankruptcy where monies are required to be paid to the Commonwealth pursuant to section 254 of the Act.
-It will be against these expectations that a personal insolvency practitioner’s conduct of an administration will be assessed by AFSA Regulation and Enforcement.
+7.1 This practice direction sets out the expectations of the Inspector-General in Bankruptcy where monies are required to be paid to the Commonwealth pursuant to section 254 of the Act.
+It will be against these expectations that a personal insolvency practitioner’s conduct of an administration will be assessed by AFSA Enforcement and Practitioner Supervision.